CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2B - Orbits.md

 \end{align}
 ```
 $76\text{ dy}\enspace6h\enspace55m$ after $\text{January 3, }2024\enspace00:38$ is $\text{March 19, }2024\enspace07:33$.\
-Comparing to the true time ($\text{March 20, }2024\enspace03:07$), we can see that we are very close.
+Comparing to the true time ($\text{March 20, }2024\enspace03:07$), we can see that we are close.
 The discrepancy comes from rounding error and the fact that the motion of the Earth is not a true two body problem.\
 $\blacksquare$

 However what we really want is the reverse operation of example $4$: going from a specific time to a location.
 Sounds easy: $M$ is very easy to calculate, and $E$ gives us the exact coordinates $(x, y)$, and we have a relation between $M$ and $E$ by [Kepler's equation](https://en.wikipedia.org/wiki/Kepler%27s_equation) (equation $26$)!\